mfalade/github-repo-search/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the client app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `yarn start:server`

+Runs the node server that handles Github OAuth in development mode.
+The api is available on [http://localhost:3001](http://localhost:3001).

+### `yarn start:all`

+Launches both the client and server applications so you can easily test the OAuth flow.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the unit test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn test:e2e`

+Runs Cypress tests to completion.
+By default, cypress run will run all tests headlessly in the Electron browser.

+### `yarn cypress:open`

-Launches a cypress test runner.
+Launches the Cypress test runner.

 ### `yarn build`